DV

 Strategy & risk

-HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
-Beta is 0.33 for HDV and 0.68 for SPYD, indicating HDV is less volatile relative to the market.
+HDV tracks Morningstar Dividend Yield Focus Index, while SPYD tracks S&P 500 High Dividend Index with a dividend approach.
+Beta is 0.3 for HDV and 0.62 for SPYD, making HDV the less volatile of the two by this measure.

 Fund details